schizoidnightmares/schizoidnightmares.com/terms.md

 As an appreciation for financial support, I list patrons who consented to public recognition on my [credits page](/credits/) or elsewhere under the following terms:
 {: .nip}

-1. I list patrons in the order of tier and seniority, with higher tiers and older patrons (based on patronage duration — not date of birth) listed first.
-That may not happen right away.
-Website downtime, technical problems, or personal issues may get in the way.
+1. I list patrons according to their total financial contributions (and, in the case of ties, by seniority).
+However, patronage listing may be temporarily out of date.
+Website downtime, technical problems, or personal issues may get in the way of keeping it updated.
-    1. I also list non-tier patrons according to their contributions and seniority.
-I may list them above or below existing tiers depending on whether those tiers are lower or higher in contribution amount.
-    {: .lowercase}
 1. Patrons may, at any time, request the removal of their public recognition.
 I will do my best to complete their request in a timely fashion.
 However, their recognition may still be visible in perpetuity in public or private archives.
 Removing those archives is likely, not possible.
-1. I will not list patrons if, by my determination, they or their URL is objectionable by American or Canadian law, <a href="https://www.hostwinds.com/legal/terms" target="_blank">my host</a>, or for other reasons.
-It is best to {% include contact.html text="contact me" %} in advance if you have concerns.
+1. I will not list patrons if, by my determination, they or their URL is objectionable by American or Canadian law, <a href="https://www.hostwinds.com/legal/terms" target="_blank">my host</a>, or for other reasons.[^1] It is best to {% include contact.html text="contact me" %} in advance if you have concerns.
 I refuse to display, non-exhaustively, URLs or listed patrons that willfully, or by gross negligence, facilitate or incite:
     1. the exploitation of children or other vulnerable persons
     1. malware distribution or development
     1. lotteries, betting, or other gambling